 I want you to build your best blog and love it from the beginning.
 To do that, this is what I recommend you do:

-Set up Gmail for Work + Necessary Extensions
+Set up Gmail for Work + necessary extensions

-Focus on the Future
+Focus on the future

 It’s ok if your answers don’t change often.
 It’s still important to re-evaluate your answers and confirm that you’re heading in a direction you want to go.
 The last thing you want to do is find yourself deep down a blogging hole you never wanted to be down.
 I found myself in that position when I was being viewed as an infertility blogger when I wrote about our miscarriages and our struggle to conceive.
 Yes, it’s part of our journey but no, it’s not my focus.
 It took me months to shift gears again and redirect back to my blogging goals.

-What blogging questions do you have?
 Do you currently use Gmail for Work?
 Have you ever used Boomerang or GMass?